Birdsey History, Family Crest & Coats of Arms

 The surname Birdsey was first found in Sussex where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that county.

-Important Dates for the Birdsey family
+Early History of the Birdsey family

 This web page shows only a small excerpt of our Birdsey research.
 Another 143 words (10 lines of text) covering the years 1455, 1487, 1510, and 1600 are included under the topic Early Birdsey History in all our PDF Extended History products and printed products wherever possible.

 Birdsey Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Birdsey include Birsty, Bursty, Berstie, Bersty, Berstie, Birchensty, Burchensty, Berchensty, Birchenstey, Birchsty, Burchsty, Berchsty, Berdsey, Berdesly, Birdseye and many more.